Conditions

 Understanding Conditions

-Conditions are expressions that evaluate to either true
+Conditions are expressions that evaluate to either true or false.
+When a channel is triggered:

 - If conditions are not set (empty), notifications are sent to all subscribers.